batuhanipek05/Insta-wp-bot/README.md

 # Insta-wp-bot
-Spam bot for instagram and whatsapp web with selenium
+Spam bot for instagram and whatsapp web that I wrote using selenium for fun